Midhupothen/selenium/README.md

 ### Selenium Build Docker Image

-If you're finding it hard to set up a development environment using bazel and you have access to Docker, then you can build a Docker image suitable for building and testing Selenium in from the Dockerfile in the [dev image](scripts/dev-image/Dockerfile) directory.
+If you're finding it  to set up a development environment using bazel and you have access to Docker, then you can build a Docker image suitable for building and testing Selenium in from the Dockerfile in the [dev image](scripts/dev-image/Dockerfile) directory.